 Salary / Wage:

 This salary highly depends on your actual flying hours.
-When you are on standby (without flying) a lot or are sick for some time, you might earn less than €1000.
+When you are on standby (without flying) a lot, being kept at home due to less flying demand in the winter period or are sick for some time, you might earn less than €1000.

 When you are working on a Ryanair contract, your basic salary will be higher.
 Therefore, being on standby or being sick, will not result into a substantially lower salary.

-Ryanair has a large number of bases.
+Ryanair has a large number of bases (87 bases, as of July 2018).
 Depending on your availability and language skills, you might be based in London, Madrid, Rome or many other cities across Europe.
 The difference with easyJet is that you are not able to choose your base.
 You might hand in your preference, however the actual decision is made by Ryanair.
 At some point, you might ask for a transfer to another base, however waiting lists can be rather long.
 Another difference with easyJet is that you only need to speak English, no matter where you are based.